Colton-Roehrich/DND-Hub/README.md

 # DND Hub

-DND hub is a single page applications that gives you all of the tools you need to run your RPG.
+DND hub is a scollection of tools that gives you everything you need to run your RPG.

 ## Tools Included